-LLNL mission priorities are increasingly focused on the performance, resilience, and security of complex systems in a broad spectrum of applications that includes stockpile stewardship, nuclear nonproliferation, critical infrastructure protection, and nextgeneration biosecurity.Today, our capability to model these complex system behaviors and to predict their response to changes and perturbations is very limited.
-Developing such predictive capabilities will require new analysis and computing technologies that combine machine learning and simulation into more powerful cognitive simulation models.
-These models will be distinguished by their ability to incorporate and adapt to experimental observation, endowing them with an unparalleled ability to bridge the gap between purely numerical models and real experimental observation.
-These new cognitive simulation systems will enable entirely new approaches to assuring our national security, economic growth, and the health of our citizens.
+We require cognitive simulation models that use advanced machine learning to combine our rapidly expanding simulation capabilities with our precision empirical data sets.
+These new models are distinguished by their ability to incorporate, adapt to, and guide experimental observation, endowing them with an unparalleled ability to bridge the gap between purely numerical models and real experimental observation.
+Cognitive simulation systems will enable entirely new approaches to assure our national security, economic growth, and the health of our citizens.